lilbee

 Documentation

-See Usage Guide for the full reference: every command, every setting, the chat toolbar, supported formats, troubleshooting, and advanced configuration.
-For the underlying engine (what it indexes, how retrieval works, model formats, hardware requirements), see lilbee.
+See the Usage Guide for the full reference: every command, every setting, the chat toolbar, supported formats, troubleshooting, and advanced configuration.
+For the underlying engine, see lilbee: what it indexes, how retrieval works, model formats, and hardware requirements.

 License